TiagoWeintraub/TiagoWeintraub/README.md

 - 🤝 I like to do **freelance work with colleagues, friends.**

+- ⚡ My favourite programming language is **Python**

+- | I know about agile methodologies for project management, mainly the Scrum methodology

 - 👨‍💻 All of my projects are available at [https://github.com/TiagoWeintraub](https://github.com/TiagoWeintraub)

 - 📫 How to reach me tiagoweintraub23@gmail.com